13 Small Towns In Rural Minnesota That Are Downright Delightful

-really get out there and venture out to small towns in rural Minnesota.
-There are hundreds of them all across the state, and each has its own unique charm that makes it a great place to explore.
-These 13 small towns in Minnesota are just a few examples of rural towns that are delightful to visit.
+Minnesota’s large cities are great, but sometimes it’s nice to get out there and explore the rural areas in Minnesota.
+There are hundreds of them all across the Minnesota countryside, and each has its own unique charm that makes it a great place to explore.
+These 13 small towns are just a few examples of rural towns in Minnesota that are delightful to visit.

 What do you think are the best rural areas in Minnesota?
 Tell us in the comments!

 If you love small-town life, check out this list of 11 of the prettiest small towns in Minnesota.